Last Updated: January 15, 2021

-When we think about IP address ‘migration’ the phrasing is actually a little deceptive.
+When we think about IP address “migration” the phrasing is actually a little deceptive.
 The thing about IPv6 migration is that you’re not necessarily abandoning IPv4, you’re creating a go-forward strategy for your future IP needs.
 It’s not a replacement, it’s a path forward.

 The Internet Assigned Numbers Authority (IANA) is the entity responsible for handing out IP addresses for the Internet.
 IANA has announced that available IPv4 addresses, the ones we are most familiar with today with four groups of numbers, has come to an end (phew).
 Within IANA, there are five regions around the world (known as RIRs), each providing IP addresses for devices within that region.
 IANA distributed the last blocks/groups of IPv4 addresses, one block of /8 addresses, to each region on Feb 3, 2011.
 This now means that IANA has effectively run out of addresses, and once each region is out, there are no more.

 IPv6 is the solution to the IP address problem, which cannot be disputed.
 It is not a new standard, but one that has been largely ignored in recent years due to still having so many IPv4 addresses left.
 That time is now over.
-To continue to ignore IPv6 could cause any number of potential problems including inability to migrate to IPv6 when there is no longer a choice, complete loss of connectivity with the Internet, and no longer being competitive with other organizations whose systems are primed for IPv6 and ready to move to the next generation of Internet addressing and use.
+To continue to ignore IPv6 could cause any number of potential problems including the inability to migrate to IPv6 when there is no longer a choice, complete loss of connectivity with the Internet, and no longer being competitive with other organizations whose systems are primed for IPv6 and ready to move to the next generation of Internet addressing and use.

 Luckily, IPv4 and IPv6 can coexist within a network, and this is very good since the changeover will take years.
 This means that organizations will have to support both in at least the interim in order to continue complete Internet operations.
 This technique of supporting both IP versions at the same time is known as dual-stacking.
 It was developed due to the limitations of the IP versions, particularly with each other.
-IPv4 and v6 are not compatible and cannot speak to each other at all.
+IPv4 and v6 are separate protocols, and cannot speak to each other directly.
 Thus support for both must be maintained in order to utilize them at the same time during the migration process.